-Living in Angola is living in a different and exotic place, and being exposed to a reality so different from Europe made me have different perspectives, learn to do unexpected things and ultimately contribute actively on my goal of enjoying life the most!
+Living in Angola is living in a different and exotic place, and being exposed to a reality so different from Europe made me have different perspectives about things, learn to do unexpected things and ultimately contribute actively on my goal of enjoying life the most!

 Many of my friends and expat colleagues tell me that they have to go back every 3 or 4 months to relax and take a breath.
 Believe us, you will need those days out of the mad traffic, the traffic police officer, the long work hours, the few and very expensive fun activities, the constant slight feeling of insecurity, the electricity and water supply problems, the foreign currency nightmare… and so on.

-You don’t have TV, internet, computer (at least after a few hours)… The water pump won’t work, so you can’t bath, do the dishes or use the toilet… The fridge and freezer won’t work and your food will get rotten; you won’t be able to charge your phone; you will have a problem even to enter your building at night because you don’t see anything.
+You don’t have a TV, internet, computer (at least after a few hours)… The water pump won’t work, so you can’t bath, do the dishes or use the toilet… The fridge and freezer won’t work and your food will get rotten; you won’t be able to charge your phone; you will have a problem even to enter your building at night because you don’t see anything.

-The Handyman Things
+#3 Learn The Handyman Things

 I may have a few qualities but being handyman isn’t one of them.
 Or wasn’t !?
 You will learn about handy things in Luanda, or at least you will have many opportunities 🙂 By now I have learned or at least improved my skills of changing a car tire; change and charge a car or generator battery; I have even charged the generator battery using the car; I have learned how to bleed the water pump and change the water pump’s pressure tank.